reactioncommerce/docs/docs/graphql-concepts.md

 The GraphQL server is implemented using [Apollo Server](https://www.apollographql.com/docs/apollo-server/).
 It is compatible with [Apollo Client](https://www.apollographql.com/docs/react/) or [Relay Modern](https://facebook.github.io/relay/) for client development.

+As you follow the guides for GraphQL, you'll find the concepts in this guide very valuable.

 ## GraphQL Clients

 We recommend using a standalone GraphQL client to connect and make requests.
 Here are a few popular ones: